dpla-attic/automation/README-upgrade-2.2.0.txt

 UPGRADE INSTRUCTIONS

+---

+This documentation is being retained in `automation` for historical purposes.
+It documents an upgrade from one obsolete version of `automation` to another obsolete one.
+If you are reading this and have a version older than 2.2.0, we encourage you to start fresh with a new set of VMs, using the most recent version.

+---

 PostgreSQL has been upgraded from version 9.1 in Release 2.1.4 and earlier to 9.4 in Release 2.2.0.
 This change requires an upgrade of PostgreSQL's tables.